tf2pickup-pl/docs.tf2pickup.pl/docs/reverse-proxy-deployment.md

 ## HSTS Preload

 In order to get the highest score in the site configuration tests, HSTS Preload should be configured for the domain.
-The Nginx configuration files meet the requirements for it and most of the browsers add the domains to their preload list automatically, but this is not a case for Chromium-based browsers, such as Google Chrome.
+The Nginx configuration files meet the requirements for it and most of the browsers add the domains to their preload list automatically, but this is not the case for Chromium-based browsers, such as Google Chrome.
 For them, you are supposed to [register the site](https://hstspreload.org).
 The process is straightforward - you just have to enter the domain name, check boxes approving your domain ownership and accepting the service terms.
 After doing so, the website will check if your domain is eligible for the submission on the list and if yes, your domain will be added in a matter of a few days.
 ![hsts preload example](/img/content/hsts-preload.png)